Buhari sacks Boroh, orders probe of amnesty programme

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has sacked Brigadier-General Paul Boroh (retd) as Coordinator of the Presidential Amnesty Programme for former Niger Delta militants.
+President Muhammadu Buhari has sacked Brigadier-General Paul Boroh (retd), as coordinator of the Presidential Amnesty Programme (PAP) for former Niger Delta militants.

-This is as he directed the National Security Adviser (NSA) to carry out a full investigation into the activities of the Amnesty Programme from 2015 to date, especially allegations of financial impropriety and other acts detrimental to the objectives of the Presidential Amnesty Programme.
+The president has directed the National Security Adviser (NSA), Babanagan Monguno, to carry out full investigation into activities of the amnesty programme from 2015 to date, especially allegations of financial impropriety and other acts that were allegedly detrimental to the PAP.

-Boroh had told State House Correspondents at the weekend that those calling for his sack are those no longer benefiting from the system to the detriment of those the programme was designed for.
+Last weekend, Boroh told State House Correspondents that those calling for his sack were those who were no longer benefiting from the system, to the detriment of those the PAP was meant for.

-Some ex-agitators recently called for his sack, accusing him of mortgaging their future.
+Some ex-agitators, recently called for his sack, when they accused him of mortgaging their future.

-Some of the ex-agitators, who protested at Opokuma Junction axis of East–West Road and Igbogene gateway, in Yenagoa local government of Bayelsa State, alleged that the programme had been hijacked by northerners, that it lack consultations, was non-performing and claimed that funds were being diverted by officials.
+Some of the ex-militants, who protested at Opokuma Junction axis of the East-West Road and Igbogene Gateway, in Yenagoa Local Government Area of Bayelsa State, alleged that the programme has been hijacked by northerners, lack of consultation, non-performance and diversion of funds meant for the implementation of PAP by officials.

+But Boroh fired back: “I want to let you know that what is happening in the amnesty programme is no more business as usual that is the bottom line of all that is happening.

+“The programme actually is a security programme that has to do with critical stakeholders who drive the process in the programme.

 Leave a reply